tabarnak-st/nack/doc/installation.md

 after that git submodule init && git submodule update --remote

-then go to cd cmake && ./bootstrap
+then go to cd modules/cmake && ./bootstrap

 after that make